troperville

 • Chizeta has the Bravada, which is shaped like a genie's lamp and has gardens on its deck.

-• Cross-Popping Veins: Umi, Clef.
-(Often caused by each other.)
+• Cross-Popping Veins: Umi and Clef both have these, often caused by each other.

-• Darker and Edgier: The second half of the story, where Cephiro is mostly falling apart.
-The O.V.A. is also darker than both the manga and anime.
+• The O.V.A. is also darker than both the manga and anime.
+Has its own page for more details

 • Defeat Means Friendship: Caldina, Ascot and Lafarga.

-• Died Happily Ever After: At the end of season 1, Emeraude and Zagato are finally together after the Magic Knights have killed them both.
+• Died Happily Ever After: At the end of part 1, Emeraude and Zagato are finally together after the Magic Knights have killed them both.

 • The Dragon: Alcyone (and in the anime, Innouva), for Zagato.
 Nova, for Debonair in the second half of the anime.

 • Dub Name Change: In the Portuguese version: Hikaru to Lucy, Umi to Marina, and Fuu to Anne.
-Other international dubs (Italy, Latin America, Philippines) used these names or a variation on them, such as "Anemone" for Fuu in the Italian dub or "Anais" in the Latin American Spanish dub. note
+Other international dubs (Italy, Latin America, Philippines) used these names or a variation on them, such as "Anemone" for Fuu in the Italian dub or "Anais" in the Latin American Spanish dub.
+"Luce" (still pronounced "Lucy") and "Marine" were variations for the other two that popped up in dubs. note

 • The End of the World as We Know It: What will happen if Cephiro doesn't have a Pillar.